 The Aurora Area Branch was founded in 1919 and has approximately 60 members.
 When you join the Aurora Area Branch, you join 100,000 members nationwide with a long standing commitment to advocacy for women in education, employment, and family.
 AAUW forms a grassroots network of about 1,000 branches nationwide and has members in every congressional district in the country.

 Among our achievements, we count an effort to elect women to local offices, beginning in the 1950s with successfully electing the first woman to the local school board – Elaine Hegy, our former branch president.
 Many of our members have run for public office, and we presently count three state legislators as branch members: State Sen. Linda Holmes, State Rep. Stephanie Kifowit, and former State Rep. Linda Chapa-LaVia.

 Suzanne Deuchler, 60-year member of AAUW Aurora and Republican State Representative of the 42nd District from 1980 to 1998, had the Orchard Road Interchange on Interstate 88 recently named in her honor.
 Here is a copy of the House Joint Resolution released for this special occasion.

-Our branch has had many other achievements, including being selected in 2011 as a finalist for AAUW’s Breaking Through Barriers Award for our “Science Spooktacular” program for girls and being the home branch to the 2013 – 2014 Illinois State President Andi Danis.
+Among our branch’s many other achievements, we were selected in 2011 as a finalist for AAUW’s Breaking Through Barriers Award for our “Science Spooktacular” program for girls.